Group Classes (St. Louis, MO) CLICK HERE

 “I highly recommend learning infant massage from Suzanne.
 You and your baby will love the experience.” — Jami

 “We BOTH love it!
 Now I feel way more connected to my baby, like I understand him better and can respond to his needs.
 It’s made me much more confident.” — Jen

 “Suzanne’s style of teaching is great because I feel like I can follow along and understand not only the physical movements but the holistic approach to connecting with my baby through massage.
 As a new mom I sometimes feel overwhelmed and I think the massage helps me be present with my daughter and just focus on the bonding which allows me to manage when I feel overwhelmed.” — Celia

 “This is a wonderful way to bond with your baby that is intentional.
 Just you and your baby being with each other.” — Michelle

 Suzanne Tucker, PT and Certified Educator of Infant Massage runs an outpatient holistic rehabilitation center with her husband Shawn in St. Louis Missouri where they live with their four children.
 She has been teaching Infant Massage to child-focused groups for over a decade including Parents As Teachers, Children’s Hope International, La Leche League, foster parent agencies and more.
 Suzanne is passionate about attachment and the healing powers of touch.
-She’s been a regular guest on Great Day St. Louis, KMOV Ch 4′s Parenting Expert Segment in St. Louis and the founder of My Mommy Meetup, the largest free parenting group in St. Louis, created to help moms connect “in real life” with over twenty live events a month.
+She’s been a regular guest on Great Day St. Louis, KMOV Ch 4′s Parenting Expert Segment in St. Louis and is the founder of My Mommy Meetup, the largest free mom’s group in St. Louis, created to help moms connect “in real life” with ten to twenty live events a month.